versx/DeviceConfigManager/README.md

 Q.) Why are devices not connecting to backend or sending data to data endpoints?
 A.) Make sure to **not** include the `/raw` or `/controler` endpoints in the `Backend Url` and `Data Endpoints` config options.
 These are automatically appended to each URL address.

+Q.) Will I be able to view screenshots and use the device endpoint tools with devices using mac internet sharing?
+A.) No, since it uses the connected machine's IP address for internet sharing.

 ## PM2 (recommended)
 Once everything is setup and running appropriately, you can add this to PM2 ecosystem.config.js file so it is automatically started:
 ```